anindyamahajan/plotline-folder-monitor/README.md

 The service provides logs for various events such as service start-up, file detection, file validation, and errors.

 ---

-Ensure Kafka and Zookeeper are running before starting the service.
-Modify `constants.go` as per your setup requirements.

 ## TODO

 Refactor code into packages.
 Inlcude unit tests.